 Have you decided what to do with your future?

-Trade schools are becoming a popular choice among graduates and others looking to pave a new career path, especially with the cost of college climbing.
+Trade schools are becoming popular among graduates and others looking to pave a new career path, especially with the cost of college climbing.

 But what is a trade school, and why should you consider it?

-Let’s take an in-depth glance at vocation school and why this could be a great career choice.
+Let’s take an in-depth glance at vocational school and why this could be a great career choice.

 What is a Trade School?

 A trade school, sometimes called a vocational school or career college, is a school that teaches a particular trade, unlike a traditional college that carries a broad range of degrees and programs.
 Vocational schools focus on the trade you choose, often with hands-on training.

 Some examples of programs offered at different vocational schools are:

 - HVAC Technician